NuGet/docs.microsoft.com-nuget/docs/consume-packages/Finding-and-Choosing-Packages.md

 NuGet installs a package into a project only if the package's supported .NET frameworks include the project's target frameworks.
 If the package isn't compatible, NuGet issues an error.

-There are several ways to determine supported frameworks for packages:
+There are several ways to determine the frameworks packages support:

 - On the package's page at nuget.org, supported frameworks show below the package ID and on the **Frameworks** tab.
 Not all packages show supported frameworks.